 - washout imaging

 Chemical shift imaging is the most reliable for diagnosis especially when CT findings are equivocal.
-Because of the high sensitivity of chemical shift MR imaging to minute amounts of intravoxel (i.e. intracellular) fat, MR imaging demonstrates signal dropout on opposed-phase images in the majority of adenomas, and a drop in signal intensity of greater than 20% is considered diagnostic for an adenoma 2.
-Rather than measuring the signal, one can compare the adenoma in and out of phase, with images windowed similarly, using the spleen or muscle as a reference.
-Do not use the liver as a reference, as it can change signal between in- and out-of-phase imaging, depending on the presence of hemochromatosis or hepatic steatosis 4.
+Because of the high sensitivity of chemical shift, MR imaging to minute amounts of intravoxel (i.e. intracellular) fat, MR imaging demonstrates signal dropout on opposed-phase images in the majority of adenomas, and a drop in signal intensity of >16.5% is considered diagnostic for an adenoma 17,18.
+Rather than measuring the signal, one can compare the adenoma in and out of phase, with images windowed identically, a visible loss of signal is diagnostic of an adenoma 17,18.
+Do not use the liver as a reference, as it can change in signal between in- and out-of-phase imaging, depending on the presence of hemochromatosis or hepatic steatosis 4.

 As MRIs are usually performed to help define indeterminate adrenal lesions seen on CT, the sensitivity and specificity depend on the CT density.
-MRI is useful for adrenal masses with an attenuation <30 HU.
+MRI is useful for adrenal masses with an attenuation <30 HU 18.
 Signal dropout on out-of-phase imaging for:

 - 10-30 HU on CT is 89% sensitive and 100% specific